-- Check SATA data cable has no damage and is properly connected.
+Check to see that SATA data cable, and SATA power cable have no damage and are properly connected.

-- Change the SATA port where SSD is connected.
+Change the SATA port where the SSD is connected.

-- Make sure that the OS installation media is not scratched or dirty.
+Make sure that the operating system installation DVD is not scratched or dirty.

-- Run a low-level format via Secure Erase, included with Intel® SSD Toolbox, or use the Drive Cleanser, included with Intel® Data Migration Software.
+Use Secure Erase in the Intel® SSD Toolbox, to run a low-level format, or use the Drive Cleanser, included with Intel® Data Migration Software.
 Try the installation again.

 Unable to complete data migration using Intel® Data Migration Software

-- If an error occurs during the data migration, run a low-level format via Secure Erase included with Intel SSD Toolbox.
+If an error occurs during data migration, use Secure Erase in the Intel SSD Toolbox, to run a low-level format.
 You can also use the Drive Cleanser, included with Intel Data Migration Software.
 Try the data migration again.

 This applies to: